rackerlabs/support-how-to/content/how-to/cloud-servers/rackspace-public-cloud-servers-features-that-are-not-available-on-the-fortigste-vm/index.md

 product_url: cloud-servers
 ---

-Because it's a secure turnkey appliance, the Fortigate&ref;-VM does not support some features that are available on typical Microsoft&reg; Windows&ref; or Linux&reg;
+Because it's a secure turnkey appliance, the Fortigate&reg;-VM does not support some features that are available on typical Microsoft&reg; Windows&reg; or Linux&reg;
 Rackspace Cloud Servers.
 This article lists the missing features and the recommended workarounds.